Every dollar you donate enables Kiski

 Braving the elements to collect food during a neighborhood food drive.

 Volunteers carry in food to be sorted into food packages for distribution.

 Checking to see if all the food is unloaded.

 A volunteer pushes a shopping cart full of groceries for delivery.

 Volunteer packs some dry milk for distribution.

 Checking the food for the families in the valley.

 Volunteer is still smiling after packaging 200lbs of potatoes, 4 bushels of apples and checking the families' packages.

 Volunteer carries a turkey for a family.

-The Kiski Valley Food Bank, founded in 2008, is celebrating five years of service to needy families and individuals throughout the region.
-In five short years the food bank distribution has grown by more than 10 times with numbers growing each month.
+The Kiski Valley Food Bank, founded in 2008, celebrates seven years of service to needy families and individuals throughout the region.
+In seven short years the food bank distribution has grown by more than 10 times with numbers growing each month.